 The defendants has not yet filed their response to the lawsuit.
 The Wyoming Attorney General will represent the two law enforcement officers, Rawlins attorney Tom Thompson will represent the county, Trent told WyoFile.

-UPDATE: This story was updated to include information from the Albany County attorney about who will represent the law enforcement officers and the county in the lawsuit that came in after publication. —Ed.
+UPDATE: This story was updated to include information from the Albany County attorney, that came in after publication, about who will represent the law enforcement officers and the county in the lawsuit. —Ed.